0xkol/badspin/README.md

 3: Google Pixel 6, Android 13 (9/2022), kernel 5.10.107
 ```

-Full root and SELinux bypass for Pixel 6.
-For Samsung devices, the exploit achieves kernel R/W only.
+## Support a new device

+It is not difficult to adapt the exploit and support a new device.

+1. Make sure your new device runs on kernel version 5.4.x or 5.10.x, and that its Android's security patch level is below October 2022.
+2. Add your device properties to `dev_config.h`.
+3. Specify two function pointers:
+   * `kimg_to_lm()`: Converts a kernel image virtual pointer to the linear mapping.
+   * `find_kbase()`: Finding the kernel base address from an `anon_pipe_buf_ops` leaked pointer.

+   You may use the already provided functions for this.
+(If your vendor is not Samsung and you're not sure, use the same functions as for the Pixel 6.)
+4. Compile and run.

+If it works for you, please submit a pull request.

 ## Known issues

-The phone might crash on unsuccessful attempts.
-The exploit is unstable in the first few minutes after boot.
+* The phone might crash on unsuccessful attempts.
+* The exploit is unstable in the first few minutes after boot.
+* Only works on kernel versions 5.4.x and 5.10.x.
+* Only achieves kernel R/W on non-Pixel devices.